 The following steps describe runtime options for managing monitor profiles, monitors over a firewall, and load generators during a performance test run.

 You can add, edit, or remove currently running monitors during a performance test run.

-Monitors which are defined as part of a monitor profile but fail to run do not appear in the list of monitors.
+Monitors and Over firewall agents which are defined as part of a monitor profile but fail to run do not appear in the list of monitors.

 Default host monitors cannot be modified during runtime.

 In the Performance Test Run page, click the Monitors tab and select Runtime Monitors.
 The Runtime Monitors grid opens, displaying a list of monitors that are currently running.

 The monitors that are displayed are a combination of the monitors from all the monitor profiles that were associated to the test, as well as a set of host monitors that are added automatically to every test for each host used in the test.

 For details on the grid and performing actions on monitor profiles, see Step 3: View or edit monitor details.

 To add a monitor to the performance test, click New Monitor, and select the monitor that you want to run.
 For configuration instructions, select the specific monitor in Monitors requiring configuration.